OpenEuroLLM/training-data-collection/README.md

 Conversely, the DCLM source data is internally partitioned into 100 arbitrary shards, and this directory structure is not preserved in packing.
-To enable parallelization, `dclm-1.0/metadata.yaml` pairs each source part with an output file naming prefix, such that `release/` shards can be written in parallel for each input part.
+To facilitate parallelization in the packer, `dclm-1.0/metadata.yaml` further pairs each source part with an output file naming prefix, such that `release/` shards can be written in parallel for each input part.
 ```
 release:
   default: